microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 ## Sparkline formatting

-1. Utilizing the **Visualizations** pane's **Format your visual** section, we'll now update our matrix with the following configurations below.
+1. To update our matrix with the following configurations below, we’ll use the **Format your visual** section in the **Visualizations** pane.

     **Note**: We can use the Search box to find specific settings quickly.